-Wireless support for Pico W-series devices has been added to the C/C++ SDK.
+Wireless support for Raspberry Pi Pico W has been added to the C/C++ SDK.

-If you have not previously used an RP-series microcontroller-based board you can get started by reading Getting started with Raspberry Pi Pico-series, while further details about the SDK along with API-level documentation can be found in the Raspberry Pi Pico-series C/C++ SDK book.
+If you have not previously used an RP2040-based board you can get started by reading Getting started with Raspberry Pi Pico, while further details about the SDK along with API-level documentation can be found in the Raspberry Pi Pico C/C++ SDK book.